SivaKumarValluri/10.Gas-Price-Forecasting-using-Deep-Learning/README.md

     - Feature Analysis: Various methods confirm that CPI, Production, and Reserve are crucial features for predicting gasoline prices.

     - Overall, the code demonstrates a structured approach to data preprocessing, model training, and feature analysis to predict gasoline prices effectively.

+## Initial Deep Learning Testing ##

+### Overview

+The code snippet you provided is focused on developing and evaluating multiple simple models to predict gasoline prices over an 8-week period using recurrent neural networks (RNNs).
+It involves preparing time series data, building models, and evaluating their performance to identify the best model based on the lowest mean absolute error (MAE).
+Here’s a more detailed breakdown:

+### Components and Workflow

+    - Objective:

+    - Goal: Predict 8 weeks of gasoline prices using various simple models.

+    - Evaluation Metric: Mean Absolute Error (MAE).

+### Data Preparation:

+    - WindowGenerator Class: (Obtained from Tensorflow documentation)

+    Purpose: Generates windows of input and label data from the time series for training, validation, and testing.

+    Key Methods:
+        split_window(): Splits the data into inputs and labels based on the defined window sizes. plot(): Visualizes the inputs, labels, and predictions. make_dataset(): Converts data into a TensorFlow dataset with appropriate windowing.
+        Properties: train, val, test, example - Return datasets and an example batch for plotting.

+    -Model Training and Evaluation:
+        compile_and_fit() Function:
+        Purpose: Compiles and trains a given model with early stopping to avoid overfitting.
+        Parameters: Model, window object, patience for early stopping, maximum epochs, optimizer.
+        Performance Tracking:
+        multi_val_performance and multi_performance: Dictionaries to store validation and test performance metrics for different models.

+### Model Definition:

+    modular_lstm_model() Function:
+        Purpose: Constructs a modular LSTM model.
+        Parameters: Number of neurons, dropout rate, activation functions for LSTM and Dense layers.
+        Architecture: Single LSTM layer followed by a Dense layer to produce predictions.

+    Hyperparameter Optimization:
+        Optimization Process:
+        Goal: Test various activation functions and input steps to optimize model performance.
+        Parameters: Different activation functions for LSTM and Dense layers, varying input window sizes.
+        Loop: Trains models with different hyperparameters and evaluates their performance.
+        Performance Visualization:

+        performance_plotter() Function:
+        Purpose: Plots the performance of different models based on MAE.
+        Parameters: Dictionaries with performance metrics, choice of plot type, width of bars.

+### Summary of the Workflow

+    - Initialize Data: Define the WindowGenerator to handle data preparation.

+    - Model Construction: Create a modular LSTM model suitable for time series prediction.

+    - Training: Use compile_and_fit() to train the model and evaluate it using the validation and test sets.

+    - Hyperparameter Optimization: Iterate over different configurations to find the best-performing model.

+    - Visualization: Plot the performance of different models to compare their effectiveness based on MAE.

+This code aims to identify the best simple RNN model for predicting gasoline prices over a multi-week horizon by experimenting with different configurations and tracking performance through rigorous evaluation and visualization.